tim-js/revojs.ro/src/blog/2019-06-30-cfp-statistics copy/index.md

   <figcaption>revo.js CFP proposal distribution by submission date</figcaption>
 </figure>

-But looking at the chart, even though the last week got a lot of submissions, the distribution was a lot more uniform than we've expected.
+But looking at the chart, even though the last week got a lot of submissions, the distribution was a lot more uniform than we expected.

 ## Aquisition

 Last but not least, we've asked the speakers where did they hear about revo.js Call for Papers.
-Not a surprise that Social Media ended up on the first position.
+It's not a surprise that Social Media was the most frequent answer.

 <figure>
   <img src="6-revo.js-cfp-distribution-by-acquisition.png" alt="revo.js CFP proposal distribution by acquisition"/>
   <figcaption>revo.js CFP proposal distribution by acquisition</figcaption>
 </figure>

-What surprised us is that word of mouth played an important role and 12% of the speakers submitted their proposals because a friend recommended them.
+What amazed us was that word-of-mouth played an important role and 12% of the speakers submitted their proposals because of a friend’s recommendation.
 Huge props to those speakers and their friends.

 Also, we were really happy that we got submissions from online CFP publications and we want to send them a big **revo.thanks**: